til-schneider/slim-wiki/src/articles/cheat_sheets/Markdown_cheat_sheet.md

 ![picture alt](http://nuclearpixel.com/content/icons/2010-02-09_stellar_icons_from_space_from_2005/earth_128.png "Title is optional")

+Want to mark something in your article to fix later?
+Write FIXME.
+This will create a yellow fixme marker.

 > Blockquotes are like quoted text in email replies
 >> And, they can be nested